gaoshu883/neighborhood-map/README.md

 # neighborhood-map

-It is the Project 7 of Udacity's Front-End Web Developer Nanodegree.
+It is the Project 7 for the Udacity's Front-End Web Developer Nanodegree.

 A responsive single web page app named *goSightseeing* was created to provide travellers the recommended sights in a certain city where they want to travel or they are.